Chair Yoga Poses

 • Image 1, Crumley, J. (January 8, 2019).
 Yoga Bharati is a Surya Namaskar resource on Pinterest. @pinterest.com/pin/105905028724133228

-• Image 4, Urdhva hastasana exercise vector drawing with hands raised in a chair (Lioputra, n.d.).
-Hands raised in the Urdhva Hastasana pose in a chair, VectorStock, https://www.vectorstock.com/royalty-free-vector/39329546.
+• Image 4, Lioputra, n.d.
+Urdhva hastasana exercise vector illustration with hands lifted in a chair.
+Chair with hands lifted in the Urdhva Hastasana stance, VectorStock, https://www.vectorstock.com/royalty-free-vector/39329546

 • Image 9, The following vector illustration shows a woman performing a chair forward bend uttanasana exercise on a white background: https://www.vecteezy.com/vector-art/6417739.